MikeT9/Airport-Weather-Map/README.md

   	- In order to make asynchronous server calls to fetch the weather data without stalling the map, we used the jQuery Ajax.
  	 - The weather data for that airport populates in the panel to the left.

-7. We used BootStrap to set up our screen, using jumbotron features for the page header, a row to include the panel for the weather info and map that will stack on top of each other if opened in a small screen.
+7. We used BootStrap to set up our screen, using jumbotron features for the page header, and a row to include the panel for the weather info and map, which will stack on top of each other if opened in a small screen.
 Some CSS files were added to adjust the map and the application as well.